 The Bagel Dough: The Bagel Recipe Ingredients

-• Granulated Sugar– this is used to slightly sweeten the bagel dough and to activate the yeast.
+- Granulated Sugar: This is used to slightly sweeten the bagel dough and to activate the yeast.

-Feel free to use natural cane sugar here if you have it.
+Feel free to use natural cane sugar here if you have it. - Active dry yeast: Yeast is used to help the bagel dough form and rise.

-• Luke warm water– this needs to be between around 105ºF/ 40.5ºC and 115ºF / 46ºC; this will also help the yeast activate and bind the flour and other ingredients into a smooth, elastic bagel dough.
+- Luke warm water: This needs to be between around 105ºF/ 40.5ºC and 115ºF / 46ºC; this will also help the yeast activate and bind the flour and other ingredients into a smooth, elastic bagel dough.
 On the rare occasion, you may need more water than listed in the recipe.
 The water called for in the recipe is a guide– your ultimate goal is to form a smooth bagel dough that is moist and firm.

-• Bread flour – It contains a high protein content, perfect for making homemade bagels that are chewy.
+- Bread flour: Bread flour contains a high protein content, perfect for making homemade bagels that are chewy.
 All-purpose flour works here too, they will be just as delicious– just not as chewy as ones made with bread flour (Read: New York-Style Bagel Recipe FAQ located below the recipe in this post for more information about flour alternatives for these homemade bagels).

-• Fine-Grain Sea Salt– this adds the right amount of flavor to the bagels.
+- Fine-Grain Sea Salt: Salt adds the right amount of flavor to the bagels.

 Shaping and Boiling the Bagels